adbjo/mattermost-webapp/report.md

 Looking for new projects with Johan, discussed report writing with Gabriel and to find the actual issue to work on with Robin.

+Robin: 3 hours

+Discussed potential issues with Kasper and the typescript conventions in the repository with Adam and Gabriel.

 3. reading documentation;

 Gabriel: 3 hours